-Advisory for Strong Wind and Rough seas issued by the Natural Hazards Early Warning Centre
+Advisory for Strong Wind and Rough seas Issued by the Natural Hazards Early Warning Centre

-The deep and shallow sea areas extending from Balapitiya to Trincomalee via Colombo and Kankasanturai and from Matara to Batticaloa via Hambantota can be rough attimes as the wind speed can increased up to (50-60) kmph at times.
+The deep and shallow sea areas extending from Colombo to Trincomalee via Puttalam and Kankasanturai and from Galle to Batticaloa via Hambantota can be rough at times as the wind speed can increase up to (50-60) kmph at times.

 The other sea areas around the island can be fairly rough at times.